 Definition and explanation:

-Accounting Cycle, also known as “accounting process” or “Book-keeping Process” is the start-to-end process to be followed sequentially, or at times, simultaneously for recording the financial and accounting events occurring in any organization.
+Accounting cycle, also known as accounting process or book-keeping process is the start-to-end process that is followed sequentially, or at times, simultaneously for recording the financial and accounting events that occur in a business organization.

 In earlier times, these steps were followed manually and sequentially by an accountant.
-But these days, many softwares, like Tally, SAP, ERP, etc complete all the steps involved in accounting process simultaneously, and the user is just required to initiate the process by providing the relevant financial data.
+But these days, many software, like Tally, SAP, ERP, etc complete all the steps involved in accounting cycle simultaneously, and the user is just required to initiate the process by providing the relevant financial data.

 Steps in accounting cycle:

-After determining the accounts involved, the next step is to journalize the transaction in a Journal Book, which is also called the Book of Original Entry because this is the first record where transactions are entered.
+After determining the accounts involved, the next step is to journalize the transaction in a Journal Book.
+This book is also called the book of original entry because this is the first record where transactions are entered.
 In journal, the transactions are entered in a chronological order i.e., as and when they happen in business.
-A Journal is prepared on the concept of Double Entry, where every transaction affects at least two accounts, i.e. debit to one account and credit to another. read more about journal entries.
+A Journal is prepared on the concept of double entry system of accounting, where every transaction affects at least two accounts, i.e. a debit to one account and a corresponding credit to another account.

-After preparation of trial balance, the next step is to pass journal entries pertaining to certain adjustments, like, recording of closing stock, adjusting prepaid/outstanding expenses, recording advance/accrued income, etc. These journal entries are known as adjusting entries.
+After preparing unadjusted trial balance, the next step is to pass journal entries pertaining to certain adjustments like recording of closing stock, prepaid expenses, outstanding expenses, and accrued income etc. These journal entries are known as adjusting entries.
 These entries ensure that the entity has recognized its revenues and expenses in accordance with accrual concept of accounting.

-After the adjusting entries are passed and posted to respective ledger accounts, the trial balance has to be corrected and adjusted to show the impact of the adjusting entries.
-For this purpose an amended trial balance is prepared.
-This amended trial balance is known as adjusted trial balance.
+After the adjusting entries have been passed and posted to respective ledger accounts, the unadjusted trial balance needs to be corrected to show the impact of these adjustments.
+For this purpose, an amended trial balance, known as adjusted trial balance, is prepared.